arjunp17/TalkToYouTubeVideoTranscript-LLM-LangChain-Streamlit/README.md

 ## Deploy on Streamlit
 This is easily deployable on the Streamlit platform.
-When setting up your StreamLit app you should make sure to add **OPENAI_API_KEY** as an environment variable.
+When using the app you should make sure to add your **OPENAI_API_KEY** as an environment variable.
 - [Try it!](https://talktoyouryoutubevideotranscript-78w6ne2r97b.streamlit.app/)

 ## References